NyxGabriel/Intro_IM/FinalProject/README.md

 The last component was the creation of the word cloud.
 It is borrowed from [Dan Shiffman](https://github.com/shiffman/A2Z-F17/tree/master/week5-analysis/01_concordance).
 I used the sort by count of the concodrance in order to get the words I needed.

-As much as I found helful code on the internet to help me in this endaviour I still faced some issues.
+As much as I found helpful code on the internet to help me in this endaviour I still faced some issues.

 1. The speech recognition is very slow, which slows down the rest of the code.
 It does not create a very pleasant and smooth user expirience as I was hoping for.
 Maybe with more time and maybe some expert help I could fix the library and make it be faster.